CENTER FOR PEACE MEDIATION

 The Center for Peace Mediation is a small practice-oriented research institution in the field of Applied Peace & Conflict Studies based at European University Viadrina.
 The Center researches, supports and teaches mediation, dialogue and decision-making in peace processes and polarized societies.

-The Center is part of the Institute for Conflict Management at European University Viadrina Frankfurt (Oder), Germany.
+The Center is part of the Institute of Conflict Management at European University Viadrina Frankfurt (Oder), Germany.
 It is home to an interdisciplinary team of scholar-practitioners.

 Since 2018, the CPM is running the Mediation Hub, a research and transfer project on peace mediation with and at the Federal Foreign Office. |